The trust layer

 Auto-import every Gitlawb DID

-Day one of the Gitlawb integration, all 32,059 existing Gitlawb agent DIDs get an AgentID passport automatically minted, with their current Gitlawb trust score as the AgentID baseline.
-The leaderboard is populated before any announcement.
+Day one of integration, all 31,883 existing Gitlawb DIDs get auto-passported with their current trust score.

 G02